movingfrontiers/income-classification/README.md

 World Bank OGHIST, 1 July 2026, Thresholds and Country Analytical History worksheets.
 WDI GNI per capita, Atlas method, July 2026 vintage.

+## Licence

+CC BY 4.0.
+Free to share and adapt with attribution to Philip Schellekens, Moving Frontiers.
+Source data are World Bank OGHIST and WDI, subject to the World Bank's own terms of use.

 ## Use

 Free to use with attribution to Philip Schellekens, Moving Frontiers.